-All other explanations on the different types of outcomes can be found in the glossary and at annex 1 on pages 35-37.
-As explained on the previous page, there is no linear relationship between the number of reports we receive and the number of outcomes in a 12-month period.
+All other explanations on the different types of outcomes can be found in the glossary [#Glossary] and Action we take and action the SDT takes [#info].
+As explained in the diagram [#Concerns], there is no linear relationship between the number of reports we receive and the number of outcomes in a 12-month period.

-\ Please note, one case can result in multiple outcomes.
+Please note, one case can result in multiple outcomes.